Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 How big of a pot does a money tree need?

-Before we tell you the pros and cons of using smaller or bigger pots for the money tree, we would like to explain how you can choose the correct sized pot in the first place.
+Before we tell you the pros and cons of using smaller or bigger pots for the money tree, we would like to explain how you can choose the correct pot size in the first place.

 So you need to get a pot that is one size bigger than your money tree.